-- Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. was ‘published’ (written, spoken, illustrated or posted on the internet) to at least one other person;
+- the material was ‘published’ (written, spoken, illustrated or posted on the internet) to at least one other person;

-- the material identified the A person who begins a civil action against another person. (the person who claims to have been defamed) directly or indirectly; and
+- the material identified the plaintiff (the person who claims to have been defamed) directly or indirectly;

-- the material was ‘defamatory’ of the plaintiff.
+- the material was ‘defamatory’ of the plaintiff; and

-If all the above elements are established, the publisher must try and establish that they have a (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team. to the plaintiff’s claim.
+If all the above elements are established, the publisher must try and establish that they have a defence to the plaintiff’s claim.
 Note that the publication of defamatory material is presumed to cause damage to a plaintiff, and so the plaintiff does not have to separately prove that they have suffered damage.

-Before the Defamation Act, the law of defamation in Victoria was governed solely by decisions of the courts (the (1) The system of law developed by the English courts through precedent and adopted in ‘common law countries’ in the British Commonwealth (as opposed to Roman law (civil law) or ecclesiastical law).
-(2) The case law made by judges in that system.
-(3) Case law that is not part of the law of equity.
-(4) Historically, the rules of law common to all people in England, as distinct from local or customary laws.).
-The Defamation Act retained much of the common law – including the common law defences to defamation – and supplemented those defences with new Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. defences.
+Before the Defamation Act, the law of defamation in Victoria was governed solely by decisions of the courts (the common law).
+The Defamation Act retained much of the common law – including the common law defences to defamation – and supplemented those defences with new statutory defences.
 So, Victoria’s defamation law comprises both the Defamation Act and the common law.

 When are words defamatory?